mysqludf/lib_mysqludf_preg/README.md

-Getting libmysql_udf_preg
+Getting lib_mysqludf_preg
 ===========================
-Please visit the github repository at: https://github.com/mysqludf/lib_mysqludf_preg The latest released code is available on the master branch.
-Please help test by trying out the latest dev and rc releases.
+The best place to get the library is from the github repository at: https://github.com/mysqludf/lib_mysqludf_preg.
+Please help with the testing by using the code on the testing branch.
+It is also available at http://www.goodhumans.com/Misc/lib_mysqludf/

 Reporting Bugs & Feedback
 =========================
-Please send information regarding bugs and any other feedback to: raw@goodhumans.com
+Please send information regarding bugs and any other feedback to: raw@goodhumans.net